Why visit Melbourne?

 Melbourne has everything you could ever want to eat.
 With a multicultural population, you can choose from everything from Afghani food to Greek eats to Yemeni cuisine.

 There are cheap eats, funky cafés serving brunch, cutting-edge restaurants, and fine dining experiences to be had in Melbourne.

 Check out my guide to where to eat in Melbourne as a starting point, and come to Melbourne with a healthy appetite.

 How to get to Melbourne

 Melbourne has two airports: Melbourne Airport and Avalon.

 The second airport is Avalon (code: AVV), which is further from the city, near Geelong.
 The airport is currently only servicing domestic routes.

 How to get to the city from Melbourne Airport

 Melbourne is still without a train to and from the airport, so to get from Melbourne airport to the city, your options are Uber or taxi, renting a car, or taking the SkyBus.

 An Uber or taxi will cost you around $45-$75, and possibly more during peak periods.
-The taxi ranks are clearly marked when you leave the terminal, and there’s a special pick up area for shared vehicles (follow the signs).
+The taxi ranks are clearly marked when you leave the terminal – there are two different ranks out the front of T1 and under the T4 car park.
 You can estimate your fare with this handy online calculator.

 The Skybus is a bus transfer that operates 7 days a week.
 It goes from Melbourne Airport to Southern Cross Station (it also has services to St Kilda and Southbank/Docklands but those services are currently disrupted).
 One-way fares cost from $19.95.
 You can buy tickets online here.